Vonage/vivid/components/helper-message/readme.md

 ### Introduction

 `vwc-helper-message` component is a common helper/error message presenter.
-It is mostly to be used as an additional, mid length, informative hint provides below a functional blocks or elements.
+It is mostly to be used as an additional, mid length, informative hint located below a functional blocks or elements.

-This component featured with constance font style, 1 level lesser than the regular body content one, single-liner appearance and optional error icon when `is-error` attribute set.
+This component featured with constant font style, 1 level lesser than the regular body content one, single-liner appearance and optional error icon when `is-error` attribute set.

 > `vwc-helper-message` is internally used in: `vwc-file-picker`, `vwc-select`, `vwc-textarea`, `vwc-textfield` and more to come.